 The beauty of a Hall of Fame collection is that you get a mix of players from the entire history of baseball, and you get to add a couple new ones to your collection every year.

 Most Hall of Famers have at least one card from their playing days, but there are exceptions.
 Players from early baseball and the Negro Leagues only have recent cards.
 For example, the first baseball card for Bud Fowler, who played in the late 1800s and was elected to the Hall of Fame in 2022, didn’t come out until 1994.
-In some cases you can supplement your baseball card collection with postcards of these players instead, or choose the modern versions that are available.
+In some cases you can supplement your baseball card collecting with postcards of these players instead, or choose the modern versions that are available.

 Rookie Cards